-This modules isolates pixels within a given HSV range, does some cleanups, and extract object contrours.
+This modules isolates pixels within a given HSV range (hue, saturation, and value of color pixels), does some cleanups, and extracts object contrours.
 It sends information about object centers over serial.
 This module usually works best with the camera sensor set to manual exposure, gain, color balance, etc so that HSV color values are reliable.
 See the cript.cfg file in this module's directory for an example of how to set the camera settigs each time this module is loaded.

 This code was loosely inspired by: https://raw.githubusercontent.com/kylehounslow/opencv-tuts/master/object-tracking-tut/objectTrackingTut.cpp written by Kyle Hounslow, 2013.